slammingprogramming/Pong-Unleashed/README.md

 Please note that the online multiplayer feature uses a simple host/join system and may not work in all network configurations.
 Ensure that your network allows incoming connections on the specified port (default: 12345) and that the necessary firewall settings are in place.

+ you can pause and resume using the p key when in offline play

 ## Planned Improvements
 Implement power-ups: Add power-ups that appear during gameplay and provide temporary advantages or disadvantages to the players, such as increasing paddle size, adding extra balls, or slowing down the opponent's paddle.